aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 One other major difference that you may never notice, is that the compiler assigns a funny name for every anonymous inner class, whereas lambdas do not.
 If you look at your generated classes, you can recognize these files because they have a $ sign and a number following the parent class name, for example `MyClass$21.class`.

-**What is a method reference?**  If lambdas are not concise enough, you can sometimes simplify them even further.
-When the body of a lambda expression does nothing but call a method on the input parameter, you can refer to the existing method by name, eliminate the call parameters and the arrow, and the input is understood.
+**What is a method reference?**  As if lambdas were not concise enough, there are times when you can simplify them even further!
+When the body of a lambda expression does nothing but call a method using the input parameter as an argument, you can refer to the existing method by name, eliminate the call parameters and the arrow, use the special :: notation, and the input is understood.
 For example the following lambda calls one method, System.out.println() on the input parameter

 `param -> System.out.println(param)`